Application Deadline: Sunday, February 14, 2021

 Prior to completing the online application form, you should prepare the following

-- A 500-word maximum essay describing how your skills, interests, and experiences relate to the department(or departments) to which you are applying
+- A 500-word maximum essay describing how your skills, interests, and experiences relate to the department(s) to which you are applying

 - A cover letter*

 * Please follow these file naming conventions: last name, first name_document type.
 Example: “Lastname, Firstname_cover letter.pdf”

 Finalists will be contacted for interviews.
 Accepted interns will be notified between mid-March and early April 2021.

 All applicants to the Summer Internship Program will automatically be considered for a limited number of intern stipends.
 Interns will receive stipends of $2,250 for 150 hours up to $4,500 for 300 hours ($15/hr), to cover the costs of living expenses.
 Applications are particularly encouraged from African American, Latinx, Native American, and other underrepresented minorities in departments such as collections, conservation, registration, and curation.